UPDATED MAR 18, 2020

 With stunning views of LA and the Hollywood Sign, this cool little park in East Hollywood is the perfect spot to get away from it all.
 Picnic on the grass, take in some of the art, or watch one of the best sunsets the city has to offer.
 Fitt Tip: in the summer, get a group together for one of their weekly Barnsdall Friday Night Wine Tastings.
 Just make sure to snag tickets early — they sell out quick!

-Right in the middle of the concrete jungle we call Westwood sits this little botanical garden on UCLA’s campus.
+Right in the middle of the concrete jungle we call Westwood sits this little 7-acre botanical garden on UCLA’s campus.
 It’s the perfect place for nature-lovers to get their fix while staying in the city.
 Enjoy the shady wooded areas, luscious plants, and little streams with turtles and fish.
 It’s hard to find a more relaxing spot in the middle of LA.

 It’s impossible to talk about beautiful green spaces in LA without mentioning Palisades Park.
-This 1.5-mile park right off Ocean Avenue in Santa Monica provides some of the most picturesque ocean views in the city.
+This 26.4-acre park right off Ocean Avenue in Santa Monica provides some of the most picturesque ocean views in the city.
 And a huge bonus: once you’re finished enjoying the park, simply cross Ocean Avenue and you’re steps away from some of the best restaurants in Santa Monica (Sugarfish, anyone?).

-This seven-acre rose garden is truly a hidden gem.
+This seven-acre sunken rose garden is truly a hidden gem.
 Adjacent to the USC campus, the entrance to the rose garden is on State Drive.
 Once you’re finished strolling amongst all the beautiful flowers, pop over to the Natural History Museum or watch a game at the Coliseum — both are only steps away.

 It’s hard to believe that this 6.2-acre park in Santa Monica was essentially a parking lot a few years ago.
 This urban oasis features extra-special touches like fountains, sculptures, and lily pads, making it the perfect little escape.
 The paths are great for running, and there are nice built-in dining areas for a lunch break.